Radhey-Radhey/Covert-KG-to-Pound-App/README.md

-# Covert-KG-to-Pound-App
+# Small Andriod Development Project
-This is my first small Andriod App
+This is my first small Andriod App. \n
 Developed using the help of the Java and andriod studio